Skip to content

 HackerRank Almost Sorted problem solution

-In this HackerRank Almost Sorted problem, you have Given an array of integers, determine whether the array can be sorted in ascending order using either swap two elements or reverse one sub-segment.
+In this HackerRank Almost Sorted problem solution, given an array of integers, determine whether the array can be sorted in ascending order using only one of the following operations once.

 HackerRank Almost Sorted problem solution